tsurai/jantar/README.md

 ```

 ## A note on security
-Amber is by no means secure in the literal sense of the word.
+Jantar is by no means secure in the literal sense of the word.
 What it does is providing easy and fast ways to protect against the most common vulnerabilities.
 Security should never be left out because it is too troublesome to implement.

 ### /dev/urandom
-Some might wonder why Amber is using /dev/urandom instead of the seemingly more secure /dev/random.
+Some might wonder why Jantar is using /dev/urandom instead of the seemingly more secure /dev/random.
 Please take some minutes and read this interesting article about [/dev/urandom/](http://www.2uo.de/myths-about-urandom/)

 ## Todo List